qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

   * - provider
     - Collects classes, resources and dependency info in a directory tree.
   * - shell
-    - Triggers the execution of an  external command.
+    - Triggers the execution of one or more external command(s).
   * - slice-images
     - Triggers cutting images into regions.
   * - translate